celiosantosjr/BEAF/README.md

 .....For any option:

 /home/usr/PATHWAY_TO_HERE/BEAF-master
-	File containing the summary of all runs: time.log
+	File containing the summary of all runs: Log.tsv

 .....For genome binning: